Best Infant Car Seats: Safety Comes First

 Infant car seats help you safely transport your child from point A to point B

-Rear-facing seats are the safest option for taking along your baby on car rides, making them a true must-have item for any parent.
-Choosing the right one for you and your baby’s needs isn’t an easy task, but we’re here to help you make a great choice.
-Read on to learn everything you need to know about the best infant car seats out there.
+Child safety seats are the safest option for taking your baby on car rides, making them a true must-have item for any parent.
+Choosing the right seat for your baby’s needs isn’t an easy task, but we are here to help you make the best choice.
+Read our buying guide below to learn everything you need to know about the best infant car seats available.

 Why Buy an Infant Car Seat?

 - Safety first.
 An infant car seat is the only safe (and legal) way to transport your young child in a car.
 Infant seats are made to protect your child from the forces of a crash, dramatically reducing the chance of injury.

 - Convenience.
 Many car seats come in travel combos: the seat and a stroller into which the seat fits.
 This is a great option if you’re looking for something that’s easy to use on the go, saving you arm cramps from carrying around a heavy car seat.

 - Head support.
 Infants are still learning how to support their own weight and move their little bodies.
 That’s what makes a car seat useful.
 They have built-in head support so that your little one doesn’t strain their neck and feels comfortable and supported.